Online Catalogue

 Main points

-• In Wales, the highest age-standardised mortality rate for males was in Neath Port Talbot and for females was in Blaenau Gwent; the lowest ASMR for males was in Monmouthshire, and in Ceredigion for females.
+• In Wales, the highest ASMRs for both males and females were in Blaenau Gwent; the lowest ASMRs were in the Vale of Glamorgan.

 ISBN